 (ii) has, before commencing the transfusion, assured himself that the blood to be transfused is suitable for the child.

-(2) When a medical practitioner has performed a blood transfusion on a child without the consent of any person legally entitled to authorize it and in respect of that transfusion the requirements and conditions of this section have been complied with, the transfusion shall be deemed for all purposes to have been performed with the authority of a person legally entitled to authorize it.
+(2) When a medical practitioner has performed a blood transfusion on a child without the consent of any person legally entitled to authorise it and in respect of that transfusion the requirements and conditions of this section have been complied with, the transfusion shall be deemed for all purposes to have been performed with the authority of a person legally entitled to authorise it.

 (3) Where a medical practitioner other than the medical practitioner who is to perform the blood transfusion on the child cannot be found after search or enquiry for such time as the last-mentioned medical practitioner considers reasonable in the circumstances of the case, having regard to the emergency arising from the condition of the child, it is sufficient compliance with subsection (1)(b) if that last-mentioned practitioner satisfies himself —